 - Divide the batter evenly among lined cups, filling each about 3/4 full.
 Bake about 20 minutes, or until toothpick inserted into the center of one of the cupcakes comes out clean.
 Remove to a wire rack to cool completely before frosting.

-- Prepare the frosting: In a medium bowl, use an electric mixer to blend the cream cheese and butter.
+- In a medium bowl, use an electric mixer to blend the cream cheese and butter.
 Add the sugars, vanilla and ground cinnamon.
 Spread onto cooled cupcakes, or scoop into piping bag and pipe on the frosting decoratively.
 Place the sugar-cinnamon mixture in a fine sieve and tap it lightly over the cupcakes to give them a light sprinkle.

 - The cake part of the cupcakes can be stored up to 2 days at room temperature, or frozen up to 2 months in an airtight container.